2sammy/alx-pre_course/0x01-git/README.md

-am happy to be on alx, GOD IS good
+am happy to be on alx, GOD IS good. am happy to code in alx